ionic-team/ionic-docs/src/content/building/cross-platform.md

 # Cross Platform

 <p class="intro" markdown="1">
 Ionic is built from the ground up to make cross platform development easy.
 Ionic apps can be deployed to Native Android, iOS, Progressive Web Apps and Electron, all from one codebase.
-There are some points to keep in mind when optimizing your app to work across these platforms.
+There are some points to keep in mind when optimizing an app to work across these platforms.
 </p>

 ## Cordova Plugins